Our methodology.

 Feature Depth

-Does the tool do what it claims — and does it do it completely?
-We test edge cases, not just the happy path.
+20%Does it do what it claims - completely?
+We judge edge cases and documented limits, not just the happy path.
 Integrations and API quality count here.

 - Reporting and analytics depth